 Writers do not merely reflect and interpret life, they inform and shape life.
 (E. B. White)

 This is particularly true for copywriters.
 In most cases, they don’t have the luxury just to reflect the life as well as their own thoughts and feelings.
 Their key professional aim is to inform people, sometimes to educate and give instructions, guide and help, solve problems and persuade, shape values and stimulate opinions.
-This is not the set of pathetic expressions, this is a real ground for the great responsibility a copywriter bears every day.
-Considering it and forming the professional approach with deep respect to the readers provides a useful and thoughtful copy.
+This is not a set of pathetic expressions; this is a real ground for the great responsibility a copywriter bears every day.
+Considering it and forming a professional approach with deep respect for the readers provides a useful and thoughtful copy.